Spring Boot vs Quarkus in 2026

 Conclusion

 I love having alternatives in the Java ecosystem.
 Competition drives innovation.
-But I’m honestly surprised that Quarkus hasn’t gained real-world traction—it remains a niche framework.
+But I’m honestly surprised that Quarkus hasn’t gained real-world traction; it remains a niche framework.

 If I were starting a new project today, I might give Quarkus a quick evaluation, but I’d almost certainly choose Spring.
-Using niche technologies in enterprise projects is risky—if key developers leave or unexpected issues arise, you could be in serious trouble.

 What do you think?
-Should I start to evaluate seriously Quarkus?
 Any positive experience?